Employee Handbook Table of Contents:

 3.7 Break periods.

-[Company Name allows breaks during the following times: times here.]
-If employees have unexpected personal business to take care of, they must [notify their direct supervisor to discuss time away from work and make provisions as necessary.]
-(Or:) [Company Name does not allow breaks except during the lunch period.]
+[Company Name] allows breaks during the following times: [insert times].
+If employees have unexpected personal business to take care of, they must notify their direct supervisor to discuss time away from work and make provisions as necessary.
+[Alternatively: [Company Name] does not allow breaks except during the lunch period.]

 3.8 Emergency closings.

-Emergencies including fires, severe weather, or power failures can disrupt company operations.
-[Executive Staff] will make the decision to close.
+Emergencies, including fires, severe weather, or power failures, can disrupt company operations.
+Executive staff members will make the decision to close if needed.
 Employees will receive an official notification from their supervisors if the company is closed due to an emergency.

 3.9 Employee personnel files.

-Employee personnel files include: [job application, job description, résumé, records of training, salary history, records of disciplinary action and documents related to employee performance reviews, coaching, and mentoring.]
+Employee personnel files should include their [insert appropriate documents, such as the job application, job description, resume, records of training, salary history, records of disciplinary action, and/or documents related to employee performance reviews, coaching, and mentoring].

-Personnel files are [Company Name] property.
+Personnel files are [Company Name]'s property.
 Access to information they contain is restricted.
 Management personnel of [Company Name] who have a legitimate reason to review the file are allowed to.
-To review their own file employees should contact their supervisor or Human Resources Representative.
+To review their own files employees should contact their supervisor or Human Resources Representative.

-With reasonable notice, employees may review their personnel file in Company’s office and in the presence of their supervisor or Human Resources Representative.
+With reasonable notice, employees may review their personnel file in the company’s office and in the presence of their supervisor or Human Resources Representative.